-Consolidated Plan (2025-2029)
+Consolidated Plan

-The Department of Administration's 2025-2029 Consolidated Plan will guide the distribution of federal and state dollars for a variety of housing, community, and economic development programs.
-This 5-year expenditure plan encompasses five HUD-funded formula programs and four state-funded programs that are targeted to assist low- and moderate-income Wisconsin residents.
-The HUD-funded programs include the Community Development Block Grant Program - Small Cities, HOME Investment Partnership Program, Emergency Shelter Grants, Housing Trust Fund and the Housing Opportunities for Persons with Aids programs.
-The state-funded programs include the Housing Assistance Program, State Shelter Subsidy Grant Program, Housing Cost Reduction Initiative, and the Homelessness Prevention Program.
+The State of Wisconsin's 2025-2029 Consolidated Plan will help the state award federal and state dollars for a variety of housing, community, and economic development programs.
+This 5-year expenditure plan includes five HUD-funded formula programs and four state-funded programs that assist low- and moderate-income Wisconsin residents.

 The Consolidated Plan Executive Summaries provide overviews of the 5-Year Plan and Annual updates.
 The Consolidated Annual Performance Report (CAPER) provides an overview of the accomplishments for the previous program year.